This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate, I earn from qualifying purchases.

 Repeat sewing darts for lining.
 When sewing side seam of lining together, leave a small opening (1 -2 inches or 2.5-5cm) towards the bottom.
 Make sure to back stitch on either end of the opening.
 The opening is where you will turn your project to the right side later on.

-With right sides together, match side seam of outer fabric and lining together.
-Pin at the top of fabric bin.
+First, match side seam of outer fabric and lining, right sides together.
+Pin at the top of fabric basket.

-Sew fabric bin lining to fabric bin outer fabric at top edge (1/2″ or 1.27cm seam allowance)
+Next, sew lining to exterior fabric at top edge (1/2″ or 1.27cm seam allowance)

 Finished!
 Wasn’t that easy?
 Now that you’ve made one…I’m pretty sure you won’t want to stop!
 The more you make the easier (and faster) they get.
 Sew a whole bunch to help you organize or give them as gifts so your friends and family can also stay organized!